Get all your pensions into one place

 Since 2015 you've had more choices about how you access your pot and scammers will try to lure you with one off deals and guaranteed high returns if you transfer your pots to them.
 Although there is a cold calling ban in place, they still use this method and they can also use very professional looking websites to get around this.
 So be on alert.

-The Pensions Advisory Service (TPAS) has a tool to help you identify a pension scam.
-Use the Pension Scams tool.
+MoneyHelper has information to help you identify a pension scam.